emiliowm/Spam-Detection-Logistic-Regression/README.md

-# Spam Classification via Logistic Regression
+# Spam Email Classification via L2-Regularized Logistic Regression and Mini-Batch SGD

 This project implements a **Logistic Regression** model to classify emails from the UCI Spambase dataset as either "Spam" or "Non-Spam."